 - Determining the statistical forecastability of different locations in the supply network (which may lead to placing forecasts in locations different from their current locations).

 - Determining which data streams to use for generating a forecast (for example, orders versus bookings or goods issues)

 - Testing historical removal — that is, removing history that is nonrepresentative to improve pattern recognition.

 We can count on one hand the number of companies that we have worked with that know the forecast error of their sales or marketing forecasts!

 And the end of the process, once the forecast error can be easily calculated (we always need the files in the format of the forecast being at the product location combination), it tells the entity that is creating the forecast the best way to forecast is.

 Having Brightwork Create the Tested Forecast for You

 However, the hourly support rate can also include Brightwork creating the forecasts by any method (such as those described above) and then loading the results into the Brightwork Explorer for you to review.
 We often recommend doing this because we are very efficient at creating any forecast that customers are interested in seeing tested.
 This is typically just for the testing phase.
 Once the testing is complete, the standard approach is to configure the forecast within your forecasting system.
-Companies that only have an ERP system, or are producing forecasts with Excel or with Excel and a statistical plugin should ask us about their forecasting options.
+Companies that only have an ERP system or are producing forecasts with Excel or Excel and a statistical plugin should ask us about their forecasting options.